stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 in Haskell for combining several effectful computations with a single pure function.

-In Idris, there is an alternative to using such of operator applications: Idiom brackets.
+In Idris, there is an alternative to using such chains of operator applications: Idiom brackets.
 Here's another reimplementation of `liftA2` and `liftA3`: